xregistry/spec/core/spec.md

 metadata.
 However, the `RESOURCEurl` attribute MUST always appear if it has a value.

-Note that a Resource MUST only use at most one of these 3 attributes at a time.
+Note that the serialization of a Resource MUST only use at most one of these 3 attributes at a time.

 #### Resource Attributes

 Resources (not Versions) include the following common attributes:

 (these values are from the Resource, not the default Version)
-- [`id`](#id) - REQUIRED, except on create request where it is OPTIONAL
+- [`id`](#id) - REQUIRED in responses and document view, otherwise OPTIONAL
-- [`self`](#self) - REQUIRED in responses, OPTIONAL in requests and in document view
+- [`self`](#self) - REQUIRED in responses, otherwise OPTIONAL

 (these values are picked-up from the default Version)
 - [`name`](#name) - OPTIONAL